 Walk off lunch with a wander through Vlaeykensgang, a winding alley tucked away just off Hoogstraat.
 Virtually unchanged since it was built in 1591, this quaint narrow street was once home to shoemakers, and now houses a series of antique and curio shops.
 Step back into the modern world by taking a tram out to the De Koninck – Antwerp City Brewery (Mechelsesteenweg 291, 03 866 9690).
 As well as being a working brewery you can go on an interactive multimedia-led journey to learn about the brewing process and the company’s long and proud associations with the city.

-1700-1900.
-Dip a last toe into shopping at the Stadsfeestzaal (Meir 78 / Hopland 31, 03 202 3100).
+Back in the centre, dip a last toe in the shops at the Stadsfeestzaal (Meir 78, 03 202 3100).
 This former 1908 exhibition hall was rebuilt in the 2000s following a devastating fire, and transformed into an elegant warren of designer fashion outlets.
 Take in the magnificent view of the neoclassical grand hall by stopping for an aperitif at the mezzanine champagne bar.
-Or feel like you’ve stepped back in time by going for a drink at the Oud Arsenaal (Maria Pijpelincxstraat 4, 03 232 9745).
-This café’s characterful art deco interior is unchanged since it opened in 1924, and you could be forgiven for thinking some of the regulars haven’t changed either.
+For a pre-dinner drink with a more traditional feel, drop into Oud Arsenaal (Maria Pijpelincxstraat 4, 0486 717 912) and experience city life at its most authentic.
+A popular gathering spot for local residents, the bar’s Art Deco-inspired interior has remained virtually unchanged in 90 years.